Chart Color Schemes

 Stuart Park features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-Stuart Park's dwelling structures, as per the latest Census, comprised 24.9% houses and 75.2% other dwellings.
-In comparison, Darwin metro had 23.6% houses and 76.4% other dwellings.
-Home ownership in Stuart Park was 14.4%, similar to Darwin metro's level.
-Dwellings were either mortgaged (27.2%) or rented (58.5%).
-The median monthly mortgage repayment in the area was $1,980, below Darwin metro's average of $2,000.
-The median weekly rent figure was $400, compared to Darwin metro's $420.
+Stuart Park's dwelling structure, as per the latest Census, consisted of 24.9% houses and 75.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Darwin metro's figures of 23.6% houses and 76.4% other dwellings.
+Home ownership in Stuart Park was at 14.4%, similar to Darwin metro, with mortgaged dwellings at 27.2% and rented ones at 58.5%.
+The median monthly mortgage repayment in the area was $1,980, lower than Darwin metro's average of $2,000.
+The median weekly rent figure for Stuart Park was recorded at $400, compared to Darwin metro's $420.
 Nationally, Stuart Park's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing